Specialist Disability AccommodationExpressions of interest now open

-Sunnyfield has partnered with Edenbridge Property to develop a series of innovative homes within Sydney, greater NSW, and Canberra.
-The first new homes will be built in Maroubra and Concord.
-These new homes will be completed by mid-2021 and specially designed to suit the needs of people with very high support needs, who meet SDA eligibility criteria.
+Sunnyfield, in partnership with Edenbridge Property, is developing innovative Specialist Disability Accommodation (SDA) homes in Sydney, greater NSW and Canberra.
+The first new homes being built in Maroubra and Concord will be completed by mid-2021 and are specially designed to suit the needs of people with very high support needs who meet SDA eligibility criteria.

 There are four design categories for NDIS participants that meet SDA funding eligibility.